Skip to main content

 Help the agent out of a loop

-If the agent retries similar fixes without progress, stop the loop and point it at source-backed context.
+If the agent retries similar fixes without progress, stop the loop and point it at indexed source, docs, and package context.

 Stop guessing.
 Use GitHits Code Navigation to inspect <package_name> version that we have in use.
 Search for <symbol, behavior, or error message>, read the relevant source lines, then explain the fix before editing code.